Caitlin Wachs

 Caitlin Elizabeth Wachs (pronounced wax; born March 15, 1989) is an American production coordinator and actress.
-She appeared alongside Ally Walker and Robert Davi on the NBC television series Profiler in the role of Chloe Waters and played the president's daughter, Rebecca Calloway, on the ABC television series Commander in Chief.
+She appeared alongside Ally Walker and Robert Davi on the NBC television series Profiler in the role of Chloe Waters.
+She went on to star as part of the ensemble cast of Divine Secrets of the Ya-Ya Sisterhood.
+Wachs played the president's daughter, Rebecca Calloway, on the ABC television series Commander in Chief.

 Early life

 Wachs was born in Eugene, Oregon.
 Her parents are Patrice Wachs, a graphic designer, and Allan Wachs, a music video producer.
 She has a younger brother, Whitman Wachs, who was born in 2000.